energysistem/manuals/39995-Energy_Phone_Pro_Qi/en/03-features.md

 ## Key Features
+* Smartphone with optimized ANDROID#trade# 4.4.
+O.S.
 * 5.0" IPS OGS capacitive touch display (Full HD - 1920x1080p).
 * Octa-core ARM Cortex A7 1.7GHz processor and Mali-450 GPU.
 * Front frame and structure in aluminum.
 * 3G connection to surf the Internet wherever and whenever you want to.
 * WI-FI connection (802.11 b/g/n): the fastest Internet connection through a Wi-Fi access point.
 * GPS function: the most precise and reliable satellite navigation.